-- Secure regulatory clearance for the Nanox.Arc.
-We plan to make a single 510(k) submission with the FDA in to obtain medical device clearance for the Nanox.Arc and the Nanox.Cloud.
-The submission will seek to establish substantial equivalence to an existing FDA-cleared X-ray imaging system and we expect to make no new claims as to the operation, image quality or functionality of the Nanox.Arc versus the predicate device. - Jumpstart the MSaaS-based medical imaging market with strategic partnerships.
-We are in negotiations with a global manufacturer to begin commercial production of the first 15,000 Nanox.
-Arc units that we plan to market and deploy in , and with strategic regional partners for the deployment, operation and marketing of the Nanox System broadly across the globe, including in the United States, certain Asian countries and the rest of the world, including the EU and Africa.
+- Secure regulatory clearance for our medical imaging system.
+We expect to take a multi-step approach to the regulatory clearance process.
+As a first step, we plan to submit a 510(k) application to the FDA in January 2020.
+If we receive FDA clearance, we will continue to optimize and develop further features of the Nanox.Arc, and plan to submit additional 510(k) applications to the FDA with respect to the Nanox.Arc. - Jumpstart the MSaaS-based medical imaging market with strategic partnerships.
+We plan to produce and deploy an initial wave of approximately 15,000 Nanox.
+Arc units over to jumpstart the MSaaS-based medical imaging market.
+We are in negotiations with global manufacturers to begin commercial production and assembly of the Nanox.
+Arc and with strategic regional partners for the deployment, operation and marketing of the Nanox System broadly across the globe, including in the United States, certain Asian countries and the rest of the world, including the EU and Africa.
 We plan to work with these partners to achieve local integrations into health maintenance organizations, electronic health record systems, payment methods and insurance coverage companies.
 In addition, we are also actively seeking collaboration opportunities with leading cloud-based enterprises, as we anticipate an industry shift to a digital and cloud-based subscription model will bring more digital healthcare disruptors into the market.